constantino-garcia/vaele/README.md

 Langevin equations).
 Note that this enables finding Markovian representations of time series with memory and also tackling the important problem of [phase-space reconstruction](http://www.scholarpedia.org/article/Attractor_reconstruction).

-Further details may be found in **TODO: waiting for arxiv announcement**.
+Further details may be found in this [Arxiv preprint](http://arxiv.org/abs/2010.06265).

 ## Getting started
 To analyze a new time series you must save your data as a CSV file, which should be further split in train and test.